 HIV / AIDS Testing

-- You don’t need permission from your parent or guardian to get tested for sexually transmitted diseases (STDs) and HIV or to consent to treatment in Texas.
+- You don’t need permission from your parent or guardian to get tested for sexually transmitted infections (STIs), including HIV, or to consent to treatment in Texas.
 However, the health care provider may (but is not required to) inform your parent/guardian.

 - If you’re a minor, it’s especially important for you to ask questions about confidentiality when you call to make your appointment.
 Specifically ask, “If I make an appointment and receive any kind of services at your clinic, will you tell my parents or anyone else?”
 This applies to all services, including testing for pregnancy and sexually transmitted infections, including HIV.